Uncanny valley: Research

 A series of studies experimentally investigated whether uncanny valley effects exist for static images of robot faces.
 Mathur MB & Reichling DB used two complementary sets of stimuli spanning the range from very mechanical to very human-like: first, a sample of 80 objectively chosen robot face images from Internet searches, and second, a morphometrically and graphically controlled 6-face series set of faces.
 They asked subjects to explicitly rate the likability of each face.
 To measure trust toward each face, subjects completed an investment game to measure indirectly how much money they were willing to "wager" on a robot's trustworthiness.
 Both stimulus sets showed a robust uncanny valley effect on explicitly rated likability and a more context-dependent uncanny valley on implicitly rated trust.
 Their exploratory analysis of one proposed mechanism for the uncanny valley, perceptual confusion at a category boundary, found that category confusion occurs in the uncanny valley but does not mediate the effect on social and emotional responses.

+Some studies have found strong evidence suggesting that the eyes of a stimulus are among its most powerful motivators of uncanniness.
+One such study was conducted by Schein & Gray (2015), who found that regular human faces with the eyes removed elicited more uncanny feelings than stimuli with the nose removed or no changes at all.
+Further, they cited that, due to abnormalities in eye-contact and other social skills, individuals with autism may be less susceptible to experiencing the uncanny valley.

+A study by Carp et al. (2022) found little to support rhesus monkeys' experiencing the uncanny valley, but the monkeys did favor viewing the eyes over the mouth in realistic stimuli (continuum of altered rhesus monkeys).
+However, when a more prominent source of affective information was available (e.g., bared teeth), the monkeys did not primarily focus on the eyes of the stimulus.

 One study conducted in 2009 examined the evolutionary mechanism behind the aversion associated with the uncanny valley.
 A group of five monkeys were shown three images: two different 3D monkey faces (realistic, unrealistic), and a real photo of a monkey's face.
 The monkeys' eye-gaze was used as a proxy for preference or aversion.
 Since the realistic 3D monkey face was looked at less than either the real photo, or the unrealistic 3D monkey face, this was interpreted as an indication that the monkey participants found the realistic 3D face aversive, or otherwise preferred the other two images.
 As one would expect with the uncanny valley, more realism can result in less positive reactions, and this study demonstrated that neither human-specific cognitive processes, nor human culture explain the uncanny valley.
 In other words, this aversive reaction to realism can be said to be evolutionary in origin.